NJAU-CDSIC/ProtSeqGen/README.md

    b. **TS50**: A standard benchmark dataset consisting of 50 protein structures.

    c. **TS500**: A large-scale benchmark dataset containing 500 protein structures.

+   d. **TS45**: A benchmark dataset consisting of 45 protein structures.

+   e. **IDRome**: An additional benchmark dataset for evaluating performance on the IDRome subset.

 - **ProtSeqGen_code**: Main code file for the ProtSeqGen model.